omni-us/jsonargparse/DOCUMENTATION.rst

   type <https://docs.pydantic.dev/latest/api/types/>`__, this is used for validation.

+- ``pydantic.SecretStr`` type is supported with the expected behavior of not serializing the actual value.
+There is also ``jsonargparse.typing.SecretStr`` to support the same behavior without the need of a dependency.

 - ``Callable`` is supported by either giving a dot import path to a callable object or by giving a dict with a ``class_path`` and optionally ``init_args`` entries.
 The specified class must either instantiate into a callable or be a